immunIT/owfmodules.logic.logic_analyzer/README.md

-# owfmodules.skeleton
+# owfmodules.logic.logic_analyzer
-Module base repository

-Please read [CONTRIBUTING.md](https://bitbucket.org/octowire/octowire-framework/src/master/CONTRIBUTING.md) to follow the contribution process.
+Collect sample from IO8 to IO15 and save the result in a CSV file which can be opened with pulseview.